 This quantification model takes into account not only empirical internal loss data but also potential risk (scenarios) identified in the risk control assessment.
 An important feature of this model is that it enables us to measure and reflect the "low-frequency and high severity" events of operational risk.
-Moreover, by introducing a conversion factor, it is unnecessary to directly estimate
+Moreover, by introducing a conversion factor, it is unnecessary to directly estimate 99.9% VaR, which tends to have a lower accuracy, and stable estimation results can be obtained by estimating 99.0% VaR which can be estimated with higher accuracy.

-■ Measurement Using Quantification Models
+■ Measurement Using the Quantification Model